 Where can I find the UCI Formatting Manual?

-The Manual can be read online and is fully accessible.
+The UCI Thesis/Dissertation Formatting Manual can be read online and is fully accessible.
 If you are working from a PDF version, your manuscript is out-of-date and you need to consult the web version.

 Can I use a manual from a different University of California campus?

-No. You must follow the guidelines UCI's Manual.
+No. You must follow the guidelines in UCI's Manual.

 Can I use a previous edition of the UCI Formatting Manual?

-No. You must follow the current edition of the UCI Thesis and Dissertation Formatting Manual.
-This manual can be read online, all PDF versions are out-of-date.
+No. You must follow the current edition of the UCI Thesis/Dissertation Formatting Manual.
+This manual can be read online, all PDF versions are out-of-date as of January 2020.

-When you request a pre-submission critique, you are requesting that a UCI Libraries staff member reviews your manuscript's formatting prior to your submitting it.
+When you request a Pre-Submission Critique, you are requesting that a UCI Libraries staff member reviews your manuscript's formatting prior to you submitting it.

 Most critiques occur electronically.
-You can email a PDF of your manuscript to firstname.lastname@example.org or upload your file to the pre-submission critique form.
-You will receive feedback on your formatting via email within 48 business hours.
+You can email a PDF of your manuscript to firstname.lastname@example.org to request a critique.
+You will receive feedback on your formatting via email within 2 business days.

 What do you look at in the pre-submission critique?